The Great War in England in 1897: Historical approach

-From a historical perspective, the book is interesting in depicting the precise reverse of the alliances of the actual World War I which broke out two decades after its publication: France and Russia, which were to become Britain's World War I allies, are depicted as its implacable cruel foes, while Imperial Germany is the gallant ally coming to Britain's aid in the nick of time.
+From a historical perspective, the book is interesting in depicting the precise reverse of the alliances of the actual World War I which broke out two decades after its publication: France and Russia, which had recently allied to one another, are depicted as its implacable cruel foes, while Imperial Germany is the gallant ally coming to Britain's aid in the nick of time.

-As evidenced by the book's great popularity, the scenario of such an alliance seemed plausible to the British public in 1894; only four years later, Britain and France were indeed on the verge of war during the Fashoda Incident.
+As evidenced by the book's great popularity, the scenario of such an alliance seemed plausible to the British public in 1894; in 1895 Britain and Russia came close to war over the Panjdeh Incident, while in 1898 Britain and France were on the verge of war during the Fashoda Incident.
+By contrast, Britain was still on fairly friendly terms with Germany and with Austria-Hungary and Italy, Germany's allies in the Triple Alliance.

 The fate of the story's treacherous villain who, with all his plots unmasked flees to Spain and there meets an ignominious end, might have been inspired by the fate of Richard Pigott.
 The author of the "Pigott forgeries" had in 1889 tried to defame Charles Stewart Parnell, and after his plot was discovered, fled to Madrid and there killed himself.
 At the time of writing, this was a recent and well-known scandal.

 The Entente Cordiale of 1904 changed the diplomatic and military landscape, which was reflected in fictional writings.
 Thus, in 1906, Le Queux wrote The Invasion of 1910, which featured Germany invading and occupying Britain and stressed the need to prepare for war with Germany.
+France and Russia became Britain's World War I allies.